Gherman Titov

-Titov was the first photographer from space: he made the first manual photographs from orbit, thus setting a record for modern first photos of Earth from space.
+Titov was the first human photographer in space: he made the first manual photographs from orbit, thus setting a record for modern first photos of Earth from space by a human (the first picture of the planet from space was shot by a V-2 rocket in 1946, launched from New Mexico).
 He also was the first person to film the Earth using a professional quality Konvas-Avtomat movie camera, which he used for ten minutes.

 In his subsequent life Titov continued to work for the Soviet space program, and played a major role in the Spiral project where he trained to become the first pilot of an orbital spaceplane.
 However, after the death of Yuri Gagarin in a military aircraft accident in 1968, the Soviet government decided it could not afford to lose its second cosmonaut, and so Titov's career as test pilot ended.

 Titov served in the Soviet Air Force, attaining the rank of colonel-general.
 In his final years in post-Soviet Russia he became a Communist politician.
 Despite having been chosen second, after Gagarin, to fly into space, it was Titov who later proposed the Soviet Government regularly celebrate Cosmonautics Day on April 12, the day of Gagarin's flight.

 Biography

 Titov was born in the village of Verkhneye Zhilino in the Altai Krai and went to school at the Stalingrad Military Aviation School.
 After graduating as an air force pilot, he was selected for cosmonaut training in 1960.

 He flew the Vostok 2 mission launched on 6 August 1961.
 It lasted for 25.3 hours and he performed 17 orbits of the Earth.
 His call sign was Eagle (Орёл).
 He landed close to the town of Krasny Kut in Saratov Oblast, Russia.
-A month short of 26 years old at launch, he remained the youngest person to fly in space until July 2021, when his record was surpassed by a Dutch teenager, Oliver Daemen.
+A month short of 26 years old at launch, he is the youngest Astronaut and remained the youngest person to fly in space until July 2021, when his record was surpassed by a Dutch teenager, Oliver Daemen.
 Titov was a member of the Communist Party of the Soviet Union, as were almost all the Soviet cosmonauts.

 Titov was a fine sportsman, and keen on gymnastics:

 He was the first person to suffer from space sickness (motion sickness in space) and was also the first person to sleep in space.
 He slept for roughly one orbit and was surprised to wake with his arms floating in the air because of the absence of normal gravity.
 He returned to sleep after he had his arms under a security belt and slept 30 minutes more than predicted by the flight plan.
 He stated, "Once you have your arms and legs arranged properly, space sleep is fine....
 I slept like a baby".